Akshay-Sisodia/deepresearch/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For more detailed information, see our [Development Guide](docs/development.md).
 </details>

 <br>